dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T422: Surveillance can ensure public safety but must respect rights.
+### T422: Surveillance can be useful for public safety if it respects privacy.

 |Support|
 |---|